 16. Cover a 26-gauge floral wire with brown flower tape and give it the shape of a small branch.

-17. Place the last sunflowers at the left side of the second tier of your cake and embellish your creation with the decorative branches created in the previous step.
+17. Place the last sunflowers on the left side of the second tier of your cake and embellish your creation with the decorative branches created in the previous step.